-When prompted to enter a tax identification number (tax ID) on either a paper or electronic copy of an enrollment application, the applicant should list the entity's nine-digit federal tax identification number.
+When prompted to enter a tax identification number (tax ID) on the electronic copy of an enrollment application, the applicant should list the entity's nine-digit federal tax identification number.

 Providers can call the TMHP Contact Center at 1-800-925-9126 for help with completing the application.
-Providers should retain a copy of the original application for future reference.

-All pages of the application (excluding instructions) must be present even if the forms are left blank because they are not pertinent to the provider's situation.
 Providers will be notified of incomplete applications and will have 30 business days to provide the requested missing information.
 If the information is not provided within 30 business days, TMHP will terminate the enrollment process.
 If the provider wants to enroll at a later date, a new enrollment application must be submitted.
 Providers are required to review their enrollment application for correctness and completeness before submitting it to TMHP.

-By signing the HHSC Medicaid Provider Agreement, a provider is certifying that all information submitted in connection with the application for enrollment is complete and correct.
+By e-signing the HHSC Medicaid Provider Agreement, a provider is certifying that all information submitted in connection with the application for enrollment is complete and correct.
 Any false, misleading, or incomplete information submitted in connection with an enrollment application constitutes a Medicaid program violation, and may result in administrative, civil, or criminal liability.

-Referto: Subsection 1.11, "Medicaid Fraud, Waste, and Abuse Policy" in this section.
+Referto: Subsection 1.10, "Medicaid Fraud, Waste, and Abuse Policy" in this section.

-1.1.10.1 Application Payment Form
+1.1.9.1 Application Payment Form

-All providers who are required to pay an application fee to participate in the Medicaid program must submit an Application Payment Form.
+All providers who are required to pay an application fee to participate in the Medicaid program must fill out the Application Fee page during enrollment.
 The application cannot be processed if the application fee is required and is not submitted with the application.

-Referto: Subsection 1.1.6.3, "Application Fee" in this section.
+Referto: Subsection 1.1.5.3, "Application Fee" in this section.

-1.1.10.2 HHSC Medicaid Provider Agreement
+1.1.9.2 HHSC Medicaid Provider Agreement